Covid-19 Pandemic Timeline Fast Facts

 January 31, 2022 – The FDA grants full approval to Moderna’s Covid-19 vaccine for those ages 18 and older.
 This is the second coronavirus vaccine given full approval by the FDA.

-March 29, 2022 – The FDA authorizes a second booster of the Pfizer/BioNTech and Moderna Covid-19 vaccines for adults 50 and older.
-That same day, the CDC also endorses a second booster for the same age group.
+March 29, 2022 – The FDA authorizes a second updated shot of the Pfizer/BioNTech and Moderna Covid-19 vaccines for adults 50 and older.
+That same day, the CDC also endorses a second updated shot for the same age group.

 April 25, 2022 – The FDA expands approval of the drug remdesivir to treat patients as young as 28 days and weighing about seven pounds.